execas/execas.github.io/_posts/tmp.md

 Can you prevent criminals and spammers from obtaining your email addresses?
 Probably not, but publishing contact information (contact lists etc.) online will definitly make sure that the addresses are harvested in no time.

-To properly deal with email spam, phishing and malware, we need multiple countermeasures.
+To properly deal with email spam, phishing and malware, you need multiple countermeasures.

 ### User awareness

 There are certainly benefits to having users that are aware of the dangers of the internet and email, and who are critical when deciding which atttachments to open and which URLs to visit.
 User awareness training has become very popular among a lot of companies.
-In this article, however, the user is seen as a permanent vulnerability that we need to built layers of security on top of.
+In this article, however, the user is seen as a permanent vulnerability that you need to build layers of security on top of.
 Why?
 Because no matter how much time is spent on user awareness, the risk of some of them being tricked is to great to accept.
 One user making one mistake can be enough for a major breach to happen.
+But keep in mind that user awareness is never a bad thing!

 ### Dealing with Spam

-Spam is garbage mail like unsolicited advertising and scam emails.
+Spam is garbage mail, like unsolicited advertising and scam emails.

 Spam can be dealt with by using a cloud anti-spam service, running an anti-spam gateway, using anti-spam software on the email servers or using anti-spam tools on the clients.